Appalachian State University Orchestral Studies

 Glad you asked!

 A. Before you start learning the music listen to a recording, with the full score, if possible. imslp.org has full scores in the public domain available for all of the works on the list.
-I have suggested recordings on the audition page, but any recording by a major professional orchestra will be a great resource.
 If you come in playing the music at a tempo wildly at variance with the composer's markings or without a sense of the composer's distinctive style the committee will know that you haven't done this very important piece of homework.
 You may want to actually play along with several recordings to get an even better sense of where you are in your preparation.

 C. Use a metronome throughout your preparation process.
-The first thing that most audition committees listen for is rhythm.
+One of the most important aspects of a successful audition is rhythm.